 - University Staff: 11

-As of October 2018, the College of Health Sciences has 9,230 alumni.
+As of April 2019, the College of Health Sciences has 9,297 alumni.
 Seventy-five percent of our alumni remain in Wisconsin finding employment and careers in many of the state’s publicly and privately owned health care facilities.
-The College has alumni in 48 states (and D.C.) and 11 countries.
+The College has alumni in 49 states and 16 countries.
 The states that have a large concentration of CHS alumni include Illinois, Minnesota and California.

 Research expenditures since 2010 have ranged from $1.9 to $3.9 million.
 Our faculty have been among the most successful at UWM in securing extramural funding.